California Pay Transparency. Single-State Compliance.

 How do you respond?

-"Update every pay band to current market and put a compliant pay scale on every active posting within 48 hours.
-Then we respond to the CRD with a corrective action plan AND a commitment to a privileged pay equity audit run through outside counsel."
+"Update every band to current market, post compliant pay scales within 48 hours.
+Then respond to the CRD with a corrective action plan AND a privileged pay equity audit through outside counsel."

-Jordan "The audit is going to show that six current employees are below the new minimum of their own band.
-And probably that the 15 percent gap finding is real."
+Jordan "The audit will show six current employees below the new minimum.
+And the 15 percent gap is probably real."

 You "I know.
 We find it before the CRD does.
-Privileged audit, then remediation.
 We choose the order."

-By Friday, the updated postings are live.
-Your response to the CRD includes a corrective action plan, a timeline, and a confidential commitment to a privileged pay equity audit.
-Senior Deputy Director Alvarez's office acknowledges receipt and notes that the voluntary audit will be considered in any further enforcement evaluation.
+By Friday the postings are live.
+Senior Deputy Director Alvarez's office acknowledges receipt and notes the voluntary audit will be considered in further enforcement evaluation.

-SB 1162 penalties are per-employee, per-posting.
-Proactive remediation is a mitigating factor in CRD enforcement.
-Crucially, committing to a privileged pay equity audit run through outside counsel does two things: it surfaces the Labor Code 1197.5 exposure before a plaintiff's attorney does, and it creates an attorney-client privileged process that, properly run, protects the working papers from civil discovery while preserving your obligation to remediate.
+SB 1162 penalties are per-employee, per-posting, and proactive remediation is a mitigating factor.
+A privileged Labor Code 1197.5 audit through outside counsel surfaces exposure before a plaintiff's attorney does, and protects working papers from civil discovery.

 "Fix the 14 postings.
-Respond to the CRD addressing exactly the posting violation.
-The pay gap finding is a separate matter we'll evaluate internally."
+Respond to the CRD on exactly the posting violation.
+The pay gap finding is a separate matter."

-Jordan "What if the CRD asks for the bona fide factor documentation?
-They specifically requested it in the letter."
+Jordan "What about the bona fide factor documentation?
+They specifically requested it."

 You "We send what we have.
-We don't manufacture documentation we don't have."
+We don't manufacture what we don't."

-Your response addresses the 14 postings.
-Senior Deputy Director Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity finding and on the bona fide factor documentation requested in our original correspondence.
-Please advise within ten days whether Ridgeline intends to provide this documentation, or whether we should proceed under our independent investigative authority."
+Alvarez's office writes back: "Your response is silent on the Pay Data Report disparity and on the bona fide factor documentation.
+Advise within ten days, or we proceed under our independent investigative authority."

-Responding only to what was asked is technically permissible.
-But the CRD asked for two things: the posting remediation AND bona fide factor documentation under Labor Code 1197.5.
-Answering only the easy half signals to the regulator that the harder half is the part you cannot defend.
-The follow-up letter is worse than the original because now you have demonstrated awareness of the gap without willingness to address it.
+The CRD asked for two things: posting remediation AND bona fide factor documentation under Labor Code 1197.5.
+Answering only the easy half signals that the harder half is what you cannot defend.
+The follow-up letter is worse than the original.

-Meanwhile, a candidate screenshots one of the still-live postings.
-LinkedIn post: "Ridgeline Financial is under CRD investigation for missing pay scales.
-And the postings are STILL up."
+A candidate screenshots a still-live posting.
+LinkedIn: "Ridgeline under CRD investigation for missing pay scales.
+Postings are STILL up."
 800 likes and climbing.
-By midday, three named class-action firms have posted advertisements targeting current Ridgeline employees in San Francisco.
+By midday three class-action firms are advertising to Ridgeline employees in SF.

-Unlike some regulations that freeze penalties once you acknowledge the issue, SB 1162 treats each day a non-compliant posting remains live as a continuing violation.
-Requesting an extension while the postings stay up does not pause the clock.
-It runs it.
-Worse, the CRD has discretion to escalate to formal investigation under Gov. Code 12930.
-Once that happens, the timeline is no longer yours to manage.
-What you are really delaying is not compliance.
-It is confronting the pay band problem underneath.
+SB 1162 treats each day a non-compliant posting stays live as a continuing violation.
+An extension while postings stay up doesn't pause the clock, it runs it.
+And the CRD can escalate to formal investigation under Gov. Code 12930.
+Once that happens, the timeline isn't yours.

-You've responded to the CRD, or at least started to.
-While you were drafting, this landed in your inbox from Lauren Mitchell, Senior Engineer.
+While you were drafting the CRD response, this landed from Lauren Mitchell, Senior Engineer.

 "Hi Natalie, Under California SB 1162, I'm formally requesting the pay scale for my current position (Senior Software Engineer, L5).
-I understand the company is required to provide this upon request.
 Thank you."

-You pull up the compensation file for Senior Software Engineers (L5) in San Francisco:
+You pull the L5 comp file for San Francisco:

 | Employee | Title | Years | Rating | Salary |